Parvathy Omanakuttan

-Parvathy Omanakuttan (born 13 March 1987) is an Indian actress, model and beauty pageant titleholder who was crowned Miss India 2008 and later became first runner-up at Miss World 2008.
-She was also awarded the titles of Miss World Asia & Oceania at the Miss World 2008 competition.
+Parvathy Omanakuttan is an Indian actress, model and beauty pageant titleholder who was crowned Femina Miss India World 2008 and represented India at Miss World 2008 where she was crowned as Miss World 2008 Runner Up.
+She was also awarded the titles of Miss World Asia & Oceania at the competition.

 Biography

 Parvathy Omanakuttan was born in a Malayali family from Changanacherry, Kerala and brought up in Mumbai.
 She attended Sheth Chunnilal Damodardas Barfiwala High School and later graduated in English Literature from Mithibai College.